-- Bullying is when a person hurts you continually this could be; - ✓ Physical punching, hitting, touching, kicking. - ✓ Verbal saying bad things about you or to you. - ✓ Cyber by phone, texting, emails or social media. - · What to do if you feel bullied; - > Share your feelings with a teacher or leader. - Come to office and speak with the Welfare Manager.
+- Bullying is when a person hurts someone continually, this could be: - Physical punching, hitting, touching, kicking. - Verbal saying bad things about or to another person. - Cyber by phone, texting, emails or social media. - What to do if students feel bullied: - Share their feelings with a staff member or group leader.

+Come to the office and speak with the Welfare Manager.